Welcome to Niles's webpage!

 ![[picture of Niles]](/IDpics/Niles15_small.png)

-I am an associate professor in algebraic topology at The Ohio State University.
+I am a professor at The Ohio State University.
 I am a member of the Department of Mathematics, and I teach on the Newark Campus.

 Research